molgenis/VaSeBuilder/docs/input_file_formats.md

 ```

 ### Variant context file
 A VaSeBuilder variant context file can serve as the input template file (instead of an acceptor BAM file) when building contexts with `BuildSpikeIns`, and is required for `AssembleValidationSet`.
-Please see the output files description for the variant context file for its structure.
+Please see [Variant context file](output_files.md#variant-context-file) in Output Files for its structure.

 ### Argument file
 Argument files can be very useful to run VaSeBuilder.
 Argument files make it easier to document and redo VaSeBuilder runs.
 In an argument file, each line should be a command line parameter followed by one or more values (depending on the parameter).
 Lines starting with a '#' will be ignored.